 While everyone loves to hold the adorable little one, new mothers have an exceptionally strong bond with their newborns and aren't always eager to pass them around.
 This isn't selfishness but a hard-wired maternal instinct.
 Keep in mind that the new mom is probably getting a long parade of visitors who want to hold her baby.

 Be considerate and always ask permission.
 In fact, it really is better if you don't even ask and just wait for her to ask you instead.

 Don't simply hold out your hands as it can even create a moment where the mom doesn't want you to hold the baby, but she doesn't want to say no. Before you even ask, be mindful of the circumstances.
 If the baby is sleeping, don't expect the mom to wake him up.
 And when you do get permission to hold the baby, don't keep him too long.

 6. She Doesn't Want Your Advice

 Even if you're an experienced parent, a new mom isn't in the mood for lots of advice from visitors.
 She already has a doctor and other medical professionals nearby for immediate issues.
-She has plenty of time after the baby gets home and (if she's a first-time mom) learn the ropes of parenting.
+She has plenty of time after the baby gets home and (if she's a first-time mom) learn the ropes of parenting and discover the joys and struggles of being a new mom.
 At this point, however, she isn't in the mood for lots of unsolicited advice on breastfeeding, infant formulas, the best types of strollers, or anything else.